 UK Soldiers who died in the Great war 1914- 19 accessible on www.ancestry.co.uk says that Harry Roberts was born and lived in Bangor on Dee.
 He enlisted in Mold.
 All the regimental details are recorded on this page.
 The Flintshire card says that he lived ‘opposite the Post Office’ in Bangor.
-The regimental details are recorded above.
+The regimental details are recorded left.

 It has not yet proved possible to find Harry on a census form.